Little-Pie/repeater-botya/README.md

 * Clone repository
 * Rename "config-template.json" to "config.json"
 * Add token of your bot to "config.json"
-* By default bot works in telegram mode, if you want to turn on consol mode then change mode in config to "consol"
+* By default bot works in telegram mode, if you want to turn on console mode then change mode in config to "console"

 ## Structure:
 Module Main reads config, parses it and uses function according to your settings in config.json.
-Module TelegramBot is used to run bot in telegram mode, it uses Telegram Bot Api to get updates.
-Module ConsolBot is used to run bot in consol mode.
+Module TelegramBot is used to run bot in telegram mode, it uses Telegram Bot API to get updates.
+Module ConsolBot is used to run bot in console mode.

 Besides Main contains functions to open and to close TXT-file for logging.